-While some donors upgrade their giving without being asked, most donors wait to be asked – or at least to be offered a darn good reason to give more.
+While some donors upgrade their giving without being asked, most donors wait to be asked – or at least to be offered a darn good reason to give more with suggested donations.
 In Part 1 of this three-part series – your “Donor Upgrade Roadmap” — we took a deep dive into monthly giving as a direct strategy for increasing your donor’s overall annual gift.
 In Part 2 we talked about DIY P2P fundraising as a way to leverage the value of existing donor’s support by asking them to reach out to their networks to generate even greater support.

 Today we’ll discuss suggesting specific ask amounts.
 None of this “please give whatever you can” or “please consider increasing your gift.”
 That’s vague.
 And vague requests yield token gifts.